theghall/odin-youtube/README.md

 ## The Odin Project
 ### HTML/CSS Track
 This is a very basic replica of the YouTube page.
 Main ideas is to work with divs.
+View here: https://theghall.github.io/odin-youtube/